Indians in Chile

 Indians in Chile form one of the smaller populations of the Indian diaspora.
 The large majority of them of Sindhi descent.
-A few Indians went to Chile in the 1920s.
-Later more Indians migrated there in the 1980s - not only from India, but also from Hong Kong, Spain, Ivory Coast, Indonesia, Nigeria, Panama, the Philippines and Singapore.
+Some Indians settled in Chile in the 1920s.
+Later more Indians migrated there in the 1980s.

 History

-Some migrants from British India (including Pakistan) arrived to work in mining, railroads and agriculture in the early 20th century, usually under British-owned corporations.
-However most Indians in Chile are new arrivals in the 1980s and the 1990s for economic reasons.
+Some migrants from the British Raj arrived as labourers in mining, rail and agriculture in the early 20th century – usually under British-owned corporations.
+However, the majority of Indian Chileans arrived in the 1980s and the 1990s due to economic and sociopolitical crises in their home country.

-The first immigrants from India (mostly of Sindhi descent) arrived to Magallanes (present-day Punta Arenas) in 1904 and worked as traders.
-Their descendants moved to different parts of the country, though mostly to Santiago.
+The first immigrants from India—mostly of Sindhi descent—arrived to Magallanes (present-day Punta Arenas) in 1904, where they worked as traders.
+Their descendants moved to different parts of the country—mostly to Santiago.
 Descendants of Sindhi migrants to Chile also live on the northern coast (i.e. Arica, Iquique and Antofagasta).
-A second large wave of Indian immigration occurred in the 1980s.
-These are the people who set up the Indian Association of Santiago.
+A second (and the largest) wave of Indian immigration that occurred in the 1980s and early 1990s set up an ethno-cultural organization in Santiago known as the Indian Association of Santiago.

-As of 2012, there are about 1500 people of Indian origin living in the country, mostly in Iquique, Santiago and Punta Arenas.
-About 40 per cent of them have obtained Chilean nationality.
+As of 2012, there are about 1,500 people of Indian origin living in the country – mostly in Iquique, Santiago and Punta Arenas.
+About 40% of them have obtained Chilean nationality.